The Industrial PhD course

 - The course is rated to 5 ECTS credits and is mandatory for all approved Industrial PhD students.
-The course consists of five modules, the two modules 1 and 3 are compulsory for all, while each student chooses one of the three elective modules at module 2.
+The course consists of three modules, the two modules 1 and 3 are compulsory for all, while each student chooses one of three electives at module 2.

 - The student thus participates in three modules over a one-year period from the start of the Business PhD project.
 Two of the modules take place as residential seminars, where all students from the same team are gathered regardless of the choice of modules.